gregrickaby/gregrickaby/images.md

 ### Gotchas

-- The net gain is smaller images sizes, but at the expense of excessive DOM size.Don't be surprised if Lighthouse barks at you!
+- The net gain is smaller images sizes, but at the expense of excessive DOM size.
+Don't be surprised if Lighthouse barks at you for having too much HTML!
-- You're probably better off with using `.webp` with the [responsive image systax](#responsive-images)
+- You're better off using the [responsive image systax](#responsive-images) with `webp`.

 Further reading: <https://web.dev/uses-webp-images/>